mehrad31415/DATA-SCIENCE-2/README.md

 ### Notes

-For further information on the project please consult the *proposal*, *report*, and the *graphs*.
+For further information on the project please consult the *proposal*, *report*, and the *presentation*.
+The presentation is a summary of the important results and graphs of the project.
 In the report, we have thoroughly explained the full process of the research, the visualizations, and the conclusions.
 At the last, we have eplored other features of the data set unrelated to the research question which might be interesting.
 This can be seen in section 6 of the report.
 Accordingly, the report is divided into six sections:

 1- Research Question
 2- Introduction